mozilla/www.ccadb.org/cas/incident-report.md

 - the CCADB Policy; or
 - any applicable Root Store Operator policy.

-Root Store Operator policies may further describe what those individual programs consider incidents, and/or additional incident reporting expectations.
+Root Store Operator policies may further define what those individual programs consider incidents and/or outline additional incident reporting expectations.

 It's important to note that the existence of an Incident Report does not generally indicate serious problems with a CA.

-Further, when considering the public incident reporting expectations of publicly-trusted CA Owners, the number of incident reports filed to Bugzilla is less important than the behavior observed in those reports.
+For publicly-trusted CA Owners, the number of incident reports filed in Bugzilla is less important than the content and quality of those reports.

 #### What is considered an audit finding?